KevinGimbel/kevingimbel.github.io-old/_posts/2013-10-02-from-0-to-sass.md

     '- style.css
 {% endhighlight %}

 The amazing thing about Compass is: every file that starts with `_` is not compiled.
-So in the above folder three there's still only `style.scss` that will be compiled - but all the others can be included. **Wow but what about performance with all those files?** you'll maybe ask yourself?
+So in the above folder tree there's still only `style.scss` that will be compiled - but all the others can be included. **Wow but what about performance with all those files?** you'll maybe ask yourself?
 The point is: There's still just one file, the style.*css* that will be included to the page later - so all the other files only exist locally on your computer.
 If you want to have an example what the `style.scss` would look like, here's the one I [used for my blog](https://github.com/kevingimbel/kevingimbel.github.io/blob/v1/assets/css/style.scss).

 Sass and Compass are amazing, powerful tools and you, as a Front-End Developer, should be able to work with both.
 This small summary of the basic Sass features is just the top of the iceberg - there's a lot more to explore about [Sass](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html) and [Compass](http://compass-style.org/reference/compass/).